Blue Angels conclude winter training, depart NAF El Centro

 |0

-This work, Blue Angels conclude winter training, depart NAF El Centro [Image 3 of 3], by PO3 Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Blue Angels conclude winter training, depart NAF El Centro, by PO3 Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT